shubhammali929/shubhammali929/README.md

 - 🌱 I’m currently persuing Masters in computer Application
 - 💞️ I’m looking to collaborate on my project which is web messenger
 - 📫 How to reach me email-> shubhammali929@gmail.com
-- 🖐️ Check out my new portfolio --> bit.ly/shubhammali
+- 🖐️ Check out my new portfolio --> shubhammali.online

 <!---
 shubhammali929/shubhammali929 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.